opensafely/GermDefence/README.md

 # GermDefence

-This is the code and configuration for GermDefence.
+This is the code and configuration for the Germ Defence project.
+Germ Defence (www.germdefence.org) is an evidence-based interactive website that provides advice for infection control within households.
+This intervention was implemented rapidly and at scale via efficient trial deisgn to maximise the potential to effectively reduce the spread of COVID-19.
+This is the first RCT to be conducted using the OpenSAFELY platform.

 You can run this project via [Gitpod](https://gitpod.io) in a web browser by clicking on this badge: [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-908a85?logo=gitpod)](https://gitpod.io/#https://github.com/opensafely/GermDefence)